seglo/connect-prism/README.md

 To make mocks more readable, responses with a content-type of `json` or `javascript` will have their data stringified as an object.
 If the content-type is anything other than json or if stringification fails then it falls back to a string.

+If the server returns a compressed response (gzip or deflate are supported), then prism will decompress the payload when recording the response.

 Example mock generated:

 ```javascript